 The most a landlord can increase the rent by, without asking the LTB for approval, is the rent increase guideline.
-However, there is no limit on the amount of a rent increase for rental buildings first occupied for residential purposes on or after November 1, 1991.

 The rent increase guideline is set each year by the Ontario Government.
 It is based on the Consumer Price Index.

 Each year, the government announces the guideline by August 31 for rent increases that will take effect on or after January 1 of the following year.

 A guideline rent increase does not need to be approved by the LTB.
 However, a landlord must get approval from the LTB before they can charge an increase above the guideline.

 A landlord can apply to the LTB for an increase above the guideline if:

 Rent increases for capital expenditures or security services cannot be more than 3% above the guideline each year.
 If the landlord justifies an increase that is more than 3% above the guideline, the increase can be taken over three years, at a rate of up to 3% above the guideline per year.
 For increases in the cost of municipal taxes and charges, and/or utilities, there is no limit on the amount of rent increase that can be approved.

 Special rules apply to rent increases due to capital expenditures.
 For example, the landlord must make a copy of the supporting documents related to the application available to the tenants who are affected by the rent increase.
 Also, before passing the costs on to the tenants, the LTB will determine whether the work was really necessary.
 As well, if the LTB determines that there are serious maintenance problems in the rental unit or building, the LTB may: